smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 #### Functions

-**F12=Cancel**: Quits the option window and returns to the list control display.
+**F12=Cancel**: Quits the opt ion window and returns to the list control display.
 (The copy or delete option remains incomplete and must be restarted, if desired.)

 ## Operator Replay Capture Chart (opt 7)

-Option 7 from the list of Scripts will present the following read-only list that documents all Capture Data Rules, Response Rules and variables (Dynamic Variables or the older Operator Replay token variables).
+Option 7 from the list of Scripts will present a read-only list that documents all Capture Data Rules, Response Rules and variables (Dynamic Variables or the older Operator Replay token variables).
 Use function key <**F11**> to rotate the list details among 5 different views.
 The explanation of each data field in this list may be found in the Screens and Windows documentation for each record type.
 Use option 5=Display from this list to view the entire detail of any record, for additional help understanding what appears in this summary list.

 ### OPRR10R7 - Capture Screen Data Chart (5 Views)